 Paul and Louise had a daughter, Mildred, who was deafened in infancy.
-In choosing a communication option, they decided that Mildie would learn to communicate through spoken language and would be a full participant in the community.
-Recognizing the importance of having appropriate educational supports to achieve their goal, they ensured that Mildie had a quality education.
+In choosing a communication option, they decided that Mildie would learn to communicate through spoken English — the language of their home — and would be a full participant in their community.
+Recognizing the importance of having appropriate educational supports to achieve their goal, they sought out the professionals, organizations, tools and other resources they needed to ensure Mildie’s complete and comprehensive education.

-In 1985, Paul and Louise, working with their personal attorney, George H. Nofer, created the Oberkotter Foundation.
-Paul and Louise provided the funding for the Foundation and served with George as the original Trustees.
-Mildie became a Trustee upon Louise’s death in 1987.
+In 1985, Paul and Louise, working with their personal attorney, George H. Nofer, created and funded the Oberkotter Foundation.